Memory controller: History

 Older Intel and PowerPC-based computers have memory controller chips that are separate from the main processor.
 Often these are integrated into the northbridge of the computer, also sometimes called a memory controller hub.

 Most modern desktop or workstation microprocessors use an integrated memory controller (IMC), including microprocessors from Intel, AMD, and those built around the ARM architecture.
 Prior to K8 (circa 2003), AMD microprocessors had a memory controller implemented on their motherboard's northbridge.
 In K8 and later, AMD employed an integrated memory controller.
 Likewise, until Nehalem (circa 2008), Intel microprocessors used memory controllers implemented on the motherboard's northbridge.
 Nehalem and later switched to an integrated memory controller.
 Other examples of microprocessor architectures that use integrated memory controllers include NVIDIA's Fermi, IBM's POWER5, and Sun Microsystems's UltraSPARC T1.

 While an integrated memory controller has the potential to increase the system's performance, such as by reducing memory latency, it locks the microprocessor to a specific type (or types) of memory, forcing a redesign in order to support newer memory technologies.
 When DDR2 SDRAM was introduced, AMD released new Athlon 64 CPUs.
-These new models, with a DDR2 controller, use a different physical socket (known as Socket AM2), so that they will only fit in motherboards designed for the new type of RAM.
+These new models, with a DDR2 controller, use a different physical socket (known as Socket 754), so that they will only fit in motherboards designed for the new type of RAM.
 When the memory controller is not on-die, the same CPU may be installed on a new motherboard, with an updated northbridge to use newer memory.

 Some microprocessors in the 1990s, such as the DEC Alpha 21066 and HP PA-7300LC, had integrated memory controllers; however, rather than for performance gains, this was implemented to reduce the cost of systems by eliminating the need for an external memory controller.

 Some CPUs are designed to have their memory controllers as dedicated external components that are not part of the chipset.
 An example is IBM POWER8, which uses external Centaur chips that are mounted onto DIMM modules and act as memory buffers, L4 cache chips, and as the actual memory controllers.
-The first version of the Centaur chip used DDR3 memory but an updated version was later released which can use DDR4.
+The first version of the Centaur chip used DDR3 memory, but an updated version was later released that can use DDR4.